ray155093/azure-docs.zh-tw/articles/storage/storage-xamarin-blob-storage.md

         /// This parameter is typically used to configure the page.</param>
         protected override async void OnNavigatedTo(NavigationEventArgs e)
         {
+            int count = 1;

+            public MainPage()
+            {
+                this.InitializeComponent();

+                this.NavigationCacheMode = NavigationCacheMode.Required;
+            }

+            /// <summary>
+            /// Invoked when this page is about to be displayed in a Frame.
+            /// </summary>
+            /// <param name="e">Event data that describes how this page was reached.
+            /// This parameter is typically used to configure the page.</param>
+            protected override async void OnNavigatedTo(NavigationEventArgs e)
+            {
                 // TODO: Prepare page for display here.

                 // TODO: If your application contains multiple pages, ensure that you are
                 // handling the hardware Back button by registering for the
                 // Windows.Phone.UI.Input.HardwareButtons.BackPressed event.
                 // If you are using the NavigationHelper provided by some templates,
                 // this event is handled for you.
                 Button.Click += delegate {
                     var title = string.Format("{0} clicks!", count++);
                     Button.Content = title;
                 };

-            await MyClass.createContainerAndUpload();
+                await MyClass.performBlobOperation();
+            }
         }
     }
 }